 |Victims w/ reported race||3,765|

 An arrest record will be complete with name, date of birth, age, race, gender, height, weight, physical description, address, phone number and next of kin.
 It will also show the booking details, the name of the arresting officer, the location where the arrest took place, the date of the arrest, and vehicle details if one was involved.
-Often included are mug shots, fingerprints, the arresting agencies details and other information about the crime.
+Background checks often include Arkansas mugshots, fingerprints, the arresting agencies details and other information about the crime.

 The crime rate has decreased over the past decade in Arkansas, going from 12,373 crimes in 2006 to 12,095 by 16% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

 Any law enforcement officers have the right to arrest someone in AR.
 Sheriff’s office patrolman, highway patrolmen, and district attorney investigators can also arrest someone in conjunction with a crime.
 Any licensed law enforcement agent is allowed to arrest someone in AR.
 Along with that, all residents also have the right to perform a citizen’s arrest if they witness a crime or if they suspect someone of committing a felony.
 If someone does perform a citizen’s arrest, they have the right to confiscate the person’s weapons, but must turn the person and all weapons over to the police.

 Arrest records in AR will stay on a person’s record for a period of three years.
 However, if the crimes were felonies, then those criminal records will remain on their record long after the arrest records have been removed.
 Convictions will stay on an arrest record unless they apply to get them expunged.
 This rule does not apply to sealed or expunged records.